alulema/challenge_MLE/docs/challenge.md

-Why did you select the model?
+## Model Selection and Implementation

+### Model Selection: XGBoost with Top 10 Features and Class Balance

+#### Reason for Selection

-Based on the metrics, I selected **XGBoost model trained with the top 10 columns chosen by feature importance, with balance**.
-Here my reasons:
+The chosen model is an XGBoost model trained with the top 10 features identified by feature importance, and with class balance.
+The decision is based on the following considerations:

+1. **Class Imbalance Handling**

-**Class Imbalance Handling:** The initial dataset is imbalanced, which generates a bias in favor of class 0.
+    The dataset exhibited a significant class imbalance, favoring class 0.
+The imbalance ratios were as follows:

 ```python
 y_train.value_counts('%')*100